nextdynamic/IoT-Pi-Day/Setting up the Raspberry Pi/MSFT Networking/readme.md

 Google Chrome is caching/not relaoding the iFrame in all cases for the web site after the script runs.
 If you are using Chrome and run the script successfully (devices are identified), but the site page: https://glrpiday.z20.web.core.windows.net/ shows no new added systems right click in the table and choose "reload frame".
 Reloading the page will not address the issue, you must click inside the table view and choose "reload frame".

->- Note: This issue is not present in Edge, and it is unlikely to be an issue for customers the day of the event as it will be the first time they access the page.
+>- Note: This is unlikely to be an issue for customers the day of the event as it will be the first time they access the page.

+If you have not set your PowerShell execution policy you will need to allow your session to run unsigned remote scripts to be able to actually run the script.

+>- Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser

 # Finding the Raspberry Pi MAC address